uhray/boilerplate/doc/boilerplate.md

 #### Prod

 Command: ```gulp prod```.
-This prod build is for starting the production server when testing the web application or before deploying the application to Heroku.
+This prod build is for starting the production server when testing the web application.
 It does 4 things:

  1. Performs a gulp install.
  2. Converts all SCSS files to CSS files & runs [autoprefixer](http://css-tricks.com/autoprefixer/).